AnimaApp/Auto-Layout/presets/README.md

 # Contribute 🎀

-You can contribute presets in 3 of the following ways:
+You can contribute presets in one of the following ways:

 ### GitHub Issue
 1. Create an issue with your file: https://github.com/AnimaApp/Auto-Layout/issues